Best Cheap Health Insurance in Montana (2025)

 Gold plans have the highest monthly costs, but you'll pay less when you get medical care.
 That makes Gold plans the best choice if you have ongoing medical needs.

-Silver plans have average rates and middle-of-the-road costs you're responsible for paying when you visit the doctor.
-Silver plans are a good choice if you just see the doctor a few times per year.
+Silver plans have average rates and middle-of-the-road costs that you're responsible for paying when you visit the doctor.
+Silver plans are a good choice if you see the doctor just a few times per year.

 Bronze plans have the cheapest average rates, but you'll pay a lot of money before most coverage starts.
 That means you should only choose a Bronze plan if you're in good health and can afford a large, unexpected medical bill.